Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 Total number of neighbors 6
 ```

-Also on the router, the following snippet of the routing table (`ip route`) learns us that for that specific ip address 172.16.10.0, 6 possible routes/destinations are present.
+The following snippet of the routing table (`ip route`) tells us that for that specific ip address 172.16.10.0, 6 possible routes/destinations are present.
 In other words, all Kubernetes nodes announced that they can handle traffic for that address.
-Cool !!
+Cool!!

 ```
 172.16.10.0 proto bgp metric 20